Which types of retirement savings accounts should I consider?

 • Funded by after-tax dollars

-• Withdrawals during retirement are federal tax free
+• Withdrawals during retirement are generally federal tax-free provided certain requirements are satisfied

 • No RMD for the original account owner